-Bonding happens over time, but it’s built on everyday moments – things like smiling at your baby, touching her, using loving words and responding to her needs.
-Bonding grows at different rates with different parents and babies.
-It’s a two-way process between you and your baby.
+Bonding happens over time, but it’s built on everyday moments – things like smiling at your baby, touching them, using loving words and responding to their needs.

 But there’s a lot you can do in the NICU to feel close to your baby and develop a bond.

-Here are some ideas to help you and your baby bond while she’s in the NICU.
+Here are some ideas to help you and your sick or premature baby bond while they’re in the NICU.

-Your baby will learn that she can rely on you to help her feel calm.
+Your baby will learn that they can rely on you to help them feel calm, especially during procedures or at other times when they’re feeling stressed.

 Babies use body language to show how they’re feeling.

-Over time, you’ll learn how to tune into your premature baby’s body language.
-You’ll start to know whether he wants closeness, or whether he’s had enough stimulation.
-The medical staff can also help you start reading your baby’s signs.
+Over time, you’ll learn how to tune into your baby’s body language.
+You’ll start to know whether they want closeness or have had enough stimulation.
+The hospital staff can also help you start reading your baby’s signs.

-- your baby learn about the physical environment she can see, hear, feel and smell.
+- learn about the physical environment they can see, hear, feel and smell.

-While your baby is in the NICU, play can be making faces, singing, smiling and reading to him.
-Always pay close attention to your baby’s body language so you know when he’s had enough.
+While your baby is in the NICU, play can be making faces, singing, smiling and reading to them.
+Always pay close attention to your baby’s body language so you know when they’ve had enough.

 Holding your baby is a fantastic way to help your baby recognise your smell.
 If you can’t do that yet, you could put something that smells of you in your baby’s incubator – for example, a t-shirt.